North Central News

 “I was originally nervous about studying abroad being a commuter student, as I'd never lived away from home,” said LaPat, who has double majored in biology and environmental studies.

-A great first step ended up being a May term abroad opportunity to Ecaudor.
+A great first step ended up being a May term abroad opportunity to Ecuador.
 “I found the May term trips to be a great introduction to being abroad.
 The trip itself packed full of things the whole time, so you're constantly moving and learning new things.
 I was thinking, ‘Wow, I need more of this.’
 I just wanted to keep learning about these different places.”

 First, he travelled to Guatemala with North Central’s Coffee Lab, where they were looking to measure the carbon capacity of coffee farms.
 The trip’s faculty advisor, professor Dr. Matthew Krystal, asked LaPat to join after having him as a student in a cultural anthropology class.
 Krystal needed a biology student to assist with research.